batuergun/leetcode-cli/README.md

-# LeetCode CLI Tool
+# LeetCode CLI

-This Go-based CLI tool fetches LeetCode problems listed in a `README.md` file and saves their details locally.
-It leverages the LeetCode API to retrieve problem information and stores it in a structured format.
+LeetCode CLI is a Go-based command-line tool designed to fetch LeetCode problem details listed in a `README.md` file and save them locally.
+It utilizes the LeetCode API to retrieve problem information and stores it in a structured format.

 ## Features